 Did you know that there is a science to drinking?
-You can actually pick and choose what you consume and some of your favourites might be the drinks with higher congener levels, meaning your hangover is likely to be far worse than that of your colleague, whose beverage choice is different.
+You can actually pick and choose what you consume and some of your favourites might be the drinks with higher congener levels, meaning your hangover is likely to be far worse than that of your colleague, who’s beverage choice is different.
 Numerous studies have found that consuming drinks with a high congener content could increase the frequency and severity of a hangover.
 Congeners may also slow the metabolism of alcohol and cause prolonged symptoms.

 Drinks that are low in congeners include vodka, gin and rum, with vodka containing almost no congeners at all.
 On the other hand, tequila, whiskey and cognac are all high in congeners, with bourbon whiskey containing the highest amount.
 You might want to rethink your favourite drink choice next time you are out!

 2. AVOID FIZZY CARBONATED MIXERS AS IT MAKES YOU DRUNK MORE QUICKLY

 Another one of the rules that you should consider when consuming alcohol is your choice of mixers!
 Yes, that can make a huge difference on your hangover – thank us later!
 Sweet, bubbly, sugary, and all things fizzy mixers are the worst according to studies.

 It appears that carbonation can actually make you more drunk (and, presumably, give you worse hangovers).
 A study found that when participants drank vodka mixed with soda, their blood alcohol levels were higher, more quickly, than those who drank straight vodka or vodka mixed with water.
 Replace your Coca-Cola with cranberry juice and enjoy the next day without a hangover!

 3. LINE YOUR STOMACH WITH FOOD BEFORE AND AFTER